nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctl_srv.rst

 * Light CTL Server - Provides write access to Lightness, Temperature and Delta UV states for the user, in addition to read access to all meta states
 * Light CTL Setup Server - Provides write access to Default CTL state and Temperature Range meta states, allowing configurator devices to set up a temperature range and a default CTL state

-In addition to the extended Lightness Server model, the Light CTL Server also requires a :ref:`bt_mesh_light_temp_srv_readme` to be instantiated on a subsequent element.
+In addition to the extended Light Lightness Server model, the Light CTL Server also requires a :ref:`bt_mesh_light_temp_srv_readme` to be instantiated on a subsequent element.
 The Light Temperature Server should reference the :c:member:`bt_mesh_light_ctl_srv.temp_srv`.

 Conventionally, the Light Temperature Server model is instantiated on the very next element, and the composition data looks as presented below.